 Why train your cat?

-Teaching your cat some clever tricks can improve their mental agility and wellbeing, as well as strengthening the bond between owner and pet.
+Teaching your cat some clever tricks provides them with mental stimulation, which is essential for their overall health and wellbeing, as well as strengthening the bond between you and your pet.

-Training your feline friend will give them something to do and enjoy, and can boost the relationship between owner and pet.
+Training your feline friend will not only give them something new to do and enjoy, but also boost the relationship between owner and pet.
+So, why not give it a go?
+Your cat might just surprise you!